scrwho/Hobfield_simulation/README.md

 # Updated Data
-After runing the data again, results has been improved: 08.02.2023 The improved results is in the [Hopfield_Final_Updated](Hopfield_Final_Updated.ipynb) file and its correponding data can be found in [data](data) folder
+After running the data again, the results have been improved: 08.02.2023 The improved results are in the [Hopfield_Final_Updated](Hopfield_Final_Updated.ipynb) file and its corresponding data can be found in [data](data) folder